A B R I E F H I S T O R Y OF

 .

-The Road to Ruin ( 1994 – 2017 )
+The road to ruin ( 1994 – 2017 )

 Renovation ( 2018 – ∞)

-It was then that the structural reinforcement and the restoration of the park could finally begin.
+At the time the structural reinforcement and the restoration of the park could finally begin.

 .